Agnes Martin: Career

 In 1976 she made her first film, Gabriel, a 78-minute landscape film which features a little boy going for a walk.
 A second movie, Captivity, was never completed after the artist threw the rough cut into the town dump.

 According to a filmed interview with her that was released in 2003, she had moved from New York City only when she was told her rented loft/workspace/studio would be no longer available because of the building's imminent demolition.
 She went on further to state that she could not conceive of working in any other space in New York.
 When she died at age 92, she was said not to have read a newspaper for the last 50 years.
 Essays in the book dedicated to the exhibition of her work in New York at The Drawing Center (traveling to other museums as well) in 2005 – 3x abstraction – analyzed the spiritual dimension in Martin's work.
-The 2018 biography Agnes Martin: Pioneer, Painter, Icon was the first book to explore Martin's relationship with women and her early life in substantial detail and was written in collaboration with Martin's family and friends.
+The 2018 biography Agnes Martin: Pioneer, Painter, Icon was the first book to explore her relationship with women and her early life in substantial detail, and was written in collaboration with Martin's family and friends.